J-1 Academic Training

 - J-1 status

-- Main purpose in the US is to study (not work)
+- The main purpose in the US is to study (not work)

 - Good academic standing